chetanbg1/cbgwork1/README.md

 ##
 MongoDB
 --
-is NoSQL (not only query) database that stores large volumes of data inthe form of documents .this offers the developers teh flexibility to work with evolving data models. alternative NOSQL DBs - Cassandra, Amazon DynamoDB, redis, Apache Hbase , neo4j
+is NoSQL (not only query) database that stores large volumes of data in the form of documents .this offers the developers the flexibility to work with evolving data models. alternative NOSQL DBs - Cassandra, Amazon DynamoDB, redis, Apache Hbase , neo4j

 the schema of a database describes the structure of the data to be stored , schema is defined by tables, fields, and relation between them